Bidsketch/bidsketch-api/sections/clients.md

 A successful response will return the new client formatted just like a *Get Client* request with a `201 Created` status.

-If unsuccessful, this will return a `422 Unprocessable Entity` status with an array of errors.
+If unsuccessful, this will return a `400 Bad Request` status with an array of errors.

 Some plans have limits to the number of clients that can be created.
 If that limit has been reached, the request will return with a `426 Upgrade Required` status and details about limit.